New York, October 21, 2020 -- Moody's Investors Service, ("Moody's") has

 on the following:

-diligence provider was not able to obtain property valuations on three
+was able to obtain current property valuations on 98.00%

 Data integrity: The third-party review firm was provided